ipeaGIT/geobr/README.md

 ### Advantages of **geobr** and related projects
 As of today, there are two other R packges with similar functionalities.
 These are the packages [simplefeaturesbr](https://github.com/RobertMyles/simplefeaturesbr) and [brazilmaps](https://cran.r-project.org/web/packages/brazilmaps/brazilmaps.pdf).
 The **geobr** package follows an intuitive syntax and it has a few advantages when compared to other packages, including for example:
 - Access to a wider range of official spatial data sets, such as states and municipalities, but also macro-, meso- and micro-regions, weighting areas, census tracts, urbanized areas, etc
-- Access to shape files with updated geometries for various years
+- Access to shapefiles with updated geometries for various years
 - Harmonized attributes and geographic projections across geographies and years